An Apple a Day: Everyday Recipes Just in Time for Apple Season

 “An apple a day keeps the doctor away…”

-This popular phrase was coined in 1913 to entice people to eat more apples, but the well-known suggestion to eat an apple daily first appeared in print in 1866.
-The adage from Pembrokeshire, Wales was originally, “Eat an apple on going to bed and you’ll keep the doctor from earning his bread.”
-No matter which proverb you prefer, the important thing to take away is that apples are packed with vital nutrients that keep the body in balance.
-Learn more about these health benefits just in time for apple season, and try some great recipes for breakfast, lunch, and dinner so you can truly enjoy an apple a day!
+This popular phrase was coined in 1913 to entice people to eat more apples, but the well-known suggestion to eat an apple a day actually appeared in print for the first time in 1866.
+This adage from Pembrokeshire, Wales, was originally, “Eat an apple on going to bed and you’ll keep the doctor from earning his bread.”

 Eating apples regularly may improve your health.